Pathological Demand Avoidance (PDA)

 Currently, if you wish to make a referral for a child/young person for PDA to be considered there are three pathways in to the Specialist Assessment Service:

-1 – If you have never had an ASD assessment completed by the Specialist Assessment Service
+1 –If your child has never had an ASD assessment (by the Specialist Assessment Service or another assessment service)

 If you have never had an ASD assessment by the Specialist Assessment Service you would need to complete the standard referral form (Specialist Assessment Service Referral Form) to the service.
 The referral will be processed as all referrals are.
 If the referral is accepted, a member of the team will be assigned to lead the assessment, with other members of the multi disciplinary team contributing to the assessment, chosen depending on the needs of your child.
 All members of the team have the relevant skills, knowledge and experience to consider a young person’s profile of needs and whether they might fit with the description of PDA.
 If this is the case, this will be shared during the feedback session.

-2 – If you have previously been assessed by the Specialist Assessment Service and your child was not given a diagnosis of ASD
+2 – If your child has previously been assessed by the Specialist Assessment Service and was not given a diagnosis of ASD

 If you wish for your child to be reassessed by the Specialist Assessment Service there is a review process in the service.
 You can make a referral for a review using the standard Autism Spectrum Disorder referral form.